 |◘◘◘ ABOUT THIS PLACE|

 According to a website, there are many theories and stories behind the name Guimaras.
-But except from wordplays, what I loved most is the story about a Princess and a slave.
+But except from wordplays, what I caught my interest most was the story about a Princess and a slave.
 Kinda cliche, but whatever.
 Here goes: Ilonggo folklore reveals that Guimaras, formerly known as Himal-us was named after the ill-fated romance of Princess Guima and slave Aras, who betrayed the tradition tribe to enkindle their forbidden love.
 They were able to ride a small raft and escape Aras’ arranged marriage by her father to another nobleson.
 Unfortunately, they disappeared in the raging seas, never found again, and from then on, people seemed to hear the repentant father’s calling of the lover’s names “Guim-Aras” echoed in the wind during stormy seas, thus, the name Guimaras.

 |◘◘◘ PRE-TRAVEL GUIDE|